MaxPScript/LogoCSS/README.md

 Then you will not be able to forget it.
 With organ music, 3 minutes will be enough...😀

-So, we have stylish cars, stylish architecture/furniture, but no stylish CSS!
+So, we have stylish auto/moto, stylish architecture/furniture, but no stylish CSS!
 Paradox!

 ## How is it done?